-Frank Gallimore, saxophone
+Frank Gallimore, Orchestra Manager & Librarian, saxophone

 Anthony Mancktelow, oboe & english horn

-This Spring we are recognizing our longest running LJYO coach and oboe player Tony Manktelow.
+This Spring we are recognizing our longest running LJYO coach and oboe player Tony Mancktelow.
 Tony has been described by LJYO musicians as ‘funny’, ‘friendly’, ‘classic’, ‘talkative’, and ‘kind’.
 Perhaps one group of enthusiastic members said it best when they declared, “this group wouldn’t be the same without Tony!”.